ncyxie/Notepad-DOT/README.md

 Since you are here, you just need to enter [Issues](https://github.com/ncyxie/Notepad-Dot/issues/) page in strip menu above, or click on blue **Issues** text.

+## Updates

+You can expect me to publish application updates at Friday, Saturday or Sunday.
+Normally, other days I am not publishing application updates.
+Also, notice that, before updating application, delete it and then you are good to go to install updated application version.

 ## FAQ

 1. **Why did you decided to make a notepad?**